-- 1.1 The requirements in this standard apply to the construction and performance characteristics of solidified fuel cooking appliances for use on boats, including counter-top assemblies, insert surface assemblies, insert ovens, and ranges (surface cooking units and ovens included in the one appliance). - 1.2 Alcohol and kerosene fueled cooking appliances covered in this standard are intended to be installed in accordance with the applicable standards of the American Boat and Yacht Council, and with the Fire Protection Standard for Pleasure and Commercial Motor Craft, NFPA 302, and with the Code of Federal Regulations (CFR), Title 33. - 1.3 Alcohol and kerosene fueled cooking appliances covered in the Standard are for cornection to gravity feed fuel tanks, integral fuel tanks, and remote fuel tanks that are pressurized. - 1.4 A product that contains features, characteristics, components, materials, or systems new or different from those covered by the requirements in this standard, and that involves a risk of fire, electric shock, or injury to persons shall be evaluated using the appropriate additional component and end-product requirements as determined necessary to maintain the acceptable level of safety as originally anticipated by the intent of this standard.
+- 1.1 The requirements in this standard apply to the construction and performance characteristics of solidified fuel cooking appliances for use on boats, including counter-top assemblies, insert surface assemblies, insert ovens, and ranges (surface cooking units and ovens included in the one appliance). - 1.2 Solidified fuel cooking appliances covered in this standard are intended for installation in accordance with the applicable standards of the American Boat and Yacht Council, and with the Fire Protection Standard for Pleasure and Commercial Motor Craft, NFPA 302, and with the Code of Federal Regulations (CFR), Title 33. - 1.3 These requirements do not cover cooking appliances using wood, coal, charcoal, or vapor or gaseous fuels. - 1.4 A product that contains features, characteristics, components, materials, or systems new or different from those covered by the requirements in this standard, and that involves a risk of fire, electric shock, or injury to persons shall be evaluated using the appropriate additional component and end-product requirements as determined necessary to maintain the acceptable level of safety as originally anticipated by the intent of this standard.
 A product whose features, characteristics, components, materials, or systems conflict with specific requirements or provisions of this standard cannot be judged to comply with this standard.
 Where considered appropriate, revision of requirements shall be proposed and adopted in conformance with the methods employed for development, revision, and implementation of this standard.